petter-holmberg/elements/README.md

 ## Functional concepts

-`Functor` describes a `Movable` type together with a `Unary_function` type, where the `Value_type` of the type is the same as the `Domain` of the function type, and a member function `.map` is defined and applies the function onto the element(s) it contains, returning an object of the same type.
+`Functor` describes a `Movable` type together with a unary `Invocable` type, where the `Value_type` of the type is the same as the domain of the function type, and a member function `.map` is defined and applies the function onto the element(s) it contains, returning an object of the same type.

-`Monad` describes a type that is constructible from one value of its `Value_type` with the function `unit`, and where a value of the type and a `Unary_function` that takes a value of the `Monad`'s `Value_type` can be composed with the function `chain`, returning a `Monad` type of the same type category.
+`Monad` describes a type that is constructible from one value of its `Value_type` with the function `unit`, and where a value of the type and a unary `Invocable` that takes a value of the `Monad`'s `Value_type` can be composed with the function `chain`, returning an object of the same type.

 ## Integers